 Growing Kunekune (weaned to slaughter, approximately 12-15 months)

-- 1.75 lb of 16% hog grower daily, divided evenly over two feedings
+- 1.75 lb (sometimes carefully up to 3lbs) of 16% hog grower daily, divided evenly over two feedings

 Adult Kunekune (breeding stock over 12 months)

 - 1-1.75 lb total feed, over two feedings

 - Composed of 10% Alfalfa pellets and 90% Hog Grower by weight

 - Normal feed, 1-1.75 lb plus 0.5lb-0.85lb of feed for each additional piglet, spread over two to four daily feedings

 - Slowly build up the additional feed over the first few days postpartum, too much too soon may cause your sow to overeat and vomit.

 - Example: A sow eating 1.75lbs a day with 8 piglets would eat 1.75lbs + ((8 piglets x1.7lbs)/2) = 8.5 lbs of pellets a day (split over two daily meals of 4.25lbs each).
 All you need to do is edit the formula for the number of piglets you have to get the daily feed ration (split over two to four meals).
 Feed mom outside away from piglets for the first week (or until they figure out how to stay out of her way while she is eating).
 Sows are excited to see food and far less aware and careful around their piglets which can result in injury if they are permitted to scurry about her legs while she eats.

 - When piglets start showing interest in feed, they can be offered as much soaked feed as they will finish.
 It has been observed that older nursing piglets and freshly weaned piglets have the best feed-to-weight conversion while young and make the most substantial gains as early in their lifespan.